Study 4 - Sabbath: The Rest of the Story

 It keeps us focused on serving rather than being served.

-It keeps us speaking mercy rather than judgement.
+It keeps us speaking mercy rather than judgment.

 It keeps us holy by doing good rather than being good.